+Introduction

+Background

-Introduction Background A charter school is a public school financed by local, State, and Federal resources that is not under the control of the local school board and is governed under Education Law Article 56.
+A charter school is a public school financed by local, State, and Federal resources that is not under the control of the local school board and is governed under Education Law Article 56.
 Charter schools have less legal operational requirements than traditional public schools.
-Most of a charter school's requirements are contained in its by- laws, charter agreement, fiscal/financial management plans, and the Financial Oversight Handbook for those schools that are authorized by the State University of New York (SUNY).
-The KIPP Tech Valley Charter School (School), located in the City of Albany, is governed by a Board of Trustees (Board) which comprises eight voting members.
-The Executive Director is the chief executive officer and oversees all the school operations including the financial operations.
-The day-to-day financial operations are conducted by the School's Finance Manager.
-The School was established in 2004 under SUNY authorization and provides elementary education for approximately 300 students in the fifth through the eighth grades.
-The School's budgeted operating expenses for the 2012-13 fiscal year are about \$4.4 million.
-These expenses are funded with revenues derived from billing area school districts 1 for resident pupils and from certain State and Federal aid attributable to these pupils.
-Objective The objective of our audit was to examine the student enrollment and billing process.
-Our audit addressed the following related question: • Are resident school district billings accurate and supported?
-Scope and Methodology We examined the School's financial operations for the period July 1 2011, to August 31, 2012.
-To accomplish this, we evaluated selected areas by performing the following survey procedures: General Governance - We reviewed the School's charter, by-laws, and Board policies and found that the Board has adopted adequate financial policies regarding purchasing, cash receipts and disbursements, payroll, conflicts of interest and/or code of ethics, investments, and appointment of Board members. • Financial Oversight and Condition - We found that generally the internal controls over Board oversight of school financial operations were sufficient.
-The Finance Manager prepares and presents various financial reports to the Executive Director for review.
+Most of a charter school's requirements are contained in its bylaws, charter agreement, fiscal/financial management plans, and the Financial Oversight Handbook for those schools that are authorized by the State University of New York (SUNY).

+The True North Troy Preparatory Charter School (School), located in the City of Troy, is governed by a Board of Trustees (Board) which comprises seven voting members.
+The School contracts with an outside management company for overall financial management and bookkeeping services.
+The Chief Operating Officer oversees all of the School's operations including financial operations.
+The day-to-day financial activities are conducted by the Director of Operations.

+The School was established in 2008 under SUNY authorization and provides elementary education to approximately 300 students in kindergarten through eighth grades.
+The School's budgeted operating expenses for the 2012-13 fiscal year were about \$5.6 million.
+These expenses were funded with revenues derived from billing area school districts for resident pupils and from certain State and Federal aid attributable to these pupils.

+Objective

+The objective of our audit was to examine the student enrollment and billing process.
+Our audit addressed the following related question:

+Are resident school district billings accurate and supported?

+Scope and Methodology

+We examined the School's financial operations for the period July 1, 2011, to January 22, 2013.
+To accomplish this, we evaluated selected areas by performing the following survey procedures:

+General Governance - We reviewed the School's charter, bylaws, and Board policies and found that the Board has adopted adequate financial policies regarding purchasing, investments, and appointment of Board members, and had adopted a code of ethics.

-1 KIPP Charter School bills various local school district tuition charges to provide educational services to students residing in the respective districts.
+&lt;sup>1 The School bills various local school districts tuition charges to provide educational services to students residing in the respective districts.

-- Purchasing We reviewed five purchases totaling \$22,000 that the School made during our audit period and did not find any exceptions.
-We determined that the School's purchasing practices effectively enabled the School to acquire goods and services in accordance with its procurement policy. - Cash Disbursements We reviewed the School's internal controls over cash disbursements.
-Specifically, we reviewed the cash disbursement process, ensured that bank reconciliations were completed regularly and in a timely manner, reviewed controls over check stocks, and interviewed employees involved with the process.
-We also obtained and reviewed the School's disbursement records for the 2011-12 fiscal year. - Payroll and Personal Services We reviewed the internal controls over the payroll process and randomly selected one payroll during the 2012-13 fiscal year for review.
-We found that the payments were properly authorized, were supported with adequate documentation, and appeared to be for proper amounts, and, therefore, we determined that the internal controls were sufficient. - Inventory and Asset Controls We reviewed the School's controls over inventories and fixed assets and identified no exceptions.
+- Financial Oversight and Condition We found that the internal controls over Board oversight of School financial operations were generally sufficient.
+Day-to-day operations are overseen by the Director of Operations, while the accounting and recording of the School's financial transactions are completed by the management company. - Purchasing We determined that the School's purchasing practices effectively enabled the School to acquire goods and services in accordance with its procurement policy. - Cash Disbursements We reviewed the School's internal controls over cash disbursements.
+Specifically, we reviewed the cash disbursement process, ensured that bank reconciliations were completed regularly and in a timely manner, and interviewed employees involved with the process. - Payroll and Personal Services We reviewed the internal controls over the payroll process and randomly selected 10 payroll disbursements during the 2012-13 fiscal year for review.
+We found that the payments were properly authorized, were supported with adequate documentation, and appeared to be for proper amounts. - Inventory and Asset Controls We reviewed the School's controls over inventories and fixed assets and found them to be adequate.